-All OIT faculty, staff, and students, on- and off-campus conducting research using human subjects must have prior approval from the OIT IRB before the research can begin.
+All Oregon Tech faculty, staff, and students, on- and off-campus conducting research using human subjects must have prior approval from the Oregon Tech IRB before the research can begin.

 Responsibilities of Oregon Tech IRB

 The IRB is responsible for ensuring compliance with the federal regulations set forth in 45 CFR 46, and charged with the review and approval of all research involving human subjects conducted by faculty, staff, and students, on-and off-campus, regardless of funding source, prior to initiation of the research.
 The IRB is registered with the US Office of Human Research Protections (OHRP).
 The IRB reviews and approves any changes to approved research projects before implementation.
 Additionally, the IRB is tasked with monitoring ongoing research for adherence to federal regulations and institutional policies and procedures.
-The IRB reports to the Associate Provost of Research and Academic Affairs (APRAA) and follows a membership composition to comply with 45 CFR 46.107 (IRB Membership).
+The IRB reports to the Vice Provost for Research & Academic Affairs (VPRAA) and follows a membership composition to comply with 45 CFR 46.107 (IRB Membership).

-Responsibilities of the Associate Provost of Research and Academic Affairs
+Responsibilities of the Vice Provost for Research & Academic Affairs

-The Associate Provost of Research and Academic Affairs, Provost and Deans jointly appoint the IRB members for a term of 3 years.
-The Associate Provost of Research and Academic Affairs is responsible for submitting, updating, and renewing the Federalwide Assurances (FWAs).
+The Vice Provost for Research & Academic Affairs, Provost and Deans jointly appoint the IRB members for a term of 3 years.
+The Vice Provost for Research & Academic Affairs is responsible for submitting, updating, and renewing the Federalwide Assurances (FWAs).

 |IRB Committee Members|